rkuzsma/resume/content/_index.md

 * 2013 - Joined Constant Contact as Engineering Manager
     * 2018 - Promoted to Senior Engineering Manager
     * 2019 - Promoted to Director of Engineering
-        * Currently managing 2 major application platforms, 4 managers, and 50+ engineers.
+        * Managed 2 major application platforms, 4 managers, and 50+ engineers.
+        * Left Constant Contact to join a fully distributed software development company.
+* 2020 - Joined Elastic as Team Lead
+    * Currently managing a small team of engineers building Enterprise Search.